Registration and use

 How long does it typically take, and how much does it typically cost, to obtain a trademark registration?
 When does registration formally come into effect?
 What circumstances would increase the estimated time and cost of filing a trademark application and receiving a registration?

-It usually takes 10 to 12 months from the filing of an application for registration with the JPO before the JPO determines the registrability of the trademark (assuming there are no major issues in respect of the application).
+It usually takes from 10 to 12 months from the filing of an application for registration with the JPO before the JPO determines the registrability of the trademark (assuming there are no major issues in respect of the application).
 After issuing the decision of registration, a certificate of trademark registration will be issued upon payment of registration fees in approximately one month.
 A trademark registration formally comes into effect upon registration by the JPO.

 As for cost, an applicant or owner of a trademark should pay the official fee for filing upon filing and registration tax when the application is determined registrable.
 The official fee for filing one application is the total sum of ¥3,400 plus the result of ¥8,600 multiplied by the number of designated classes.
 Registration tax is the sum of ¥28,200 multiplied by the number of designated classes.
 There is no legally binding standard for attorneys’ fees in Japan.
 Usually, attorneys charge flat fee rates agreed with clients.

 Attorneys’ fees for filing and registration (excluding translation costs) are difficult to estimate, but they would, on average, be approximately ¥120,000 per application covering one class, provided that there are no reasons for rejection.
-Filing an application in more classes can increase the estimated time and cost of filing a trademark application and receiving a registration.
+Filing an application in more classes can increase the estimated time and cost of filing a trademark application, and receiving a registration.

 What classification system is followed, and how does this system differ from the International Classification System as to the goods and services that can be claimed?
 Are multi-class applications available and what are the estimated cost savings?